 Once you have developed a technique, you can start exploring the different tastes and vapor consistencies that various strains produce, and as you gain experience explore methods of vaporizing hashes, oils and other concentrates.
 Like any valuable tool, keeping your vaporizer clean and resin free will help it last long and make each vapor hit as tasty as the first.

 We care about all of our patients’ health, and we hope everyone seriously considers substituting vaporization in place of some, if not all, of their smoking.
 If you have further questions or would like advice, we encourage you to check out reviews on GotVape, this site features a wide variety of vaporizers and tons of patient reviews.
-A favorite of ours at PCC is the Extreme Q by Ariza is cost effective and made our medicine taste amazing.
-It is available at PCC for the wholesale cost of $270.00 including tax.
+A favorite of ours is the Vaped Nano with wick-less all ceramic bowl/skillet and titanium coil.
+This vaporizer is available for purchase at PCC.
 Please come by and ask to see it and let us answer any further questions you may have.